stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 | blockstackAPIUrl   | string? | Deprecated.
 Url to the user's preferred authenticator                                                                                                                                                               |
 | associationToken   | string  | Signed JWT to access gaia storage of a private gaia hub.                                                                                                                                                            |
 | version            | string  | Version of this schema, must be "2.0.0"                                                                                                                                                                             |

+### Verification

+When the application received the authentication response it must verify that the token has the following properties:

+- expiration date (`exp`) is not in the past
+- issuance date (`iat`) is in the past
+- public keys length is 1
+- public key (`public_keys[0]`) is same as the signer's key
+- public key's stacks address is the same as the issuer
+- username if provided is owned by issuer

+#### Usernames and DIDs

+If the authentication response contains a username the username must be owned by the issuer.
+The issuer of a JWT tokens is represented by a DID in claim `iss`.
+The DID has to be resolved to a public key and then the blockchain has to confirm that the username indeed is owned by the public key encoded as Stacks address.

 ## Transport Protocols